-The Special Part-Time Program of up to six years is geared toward individuals with child-care responsibilities who are unable to attend law school as a full-time or part-time evening student.
-This flexible program allows those students to arrange schedules that are more compatible with their child-care responsibilities.
+The Flexible Part-Time JD Program of up to six years is geared toward individuals who are unable to attend law school as a typical full-time or part-time student.
+This program allows those students to arrange their courses to be more compatible with their schedules.

-These applicants need to submit a statement requesting consideration for special part-time status, stating your circumstances that justify it.
+These applicants need to submit a statement requesting consideration for special part-time status, stating the circumstances that justify it.
 Approval to participate in the Flexible Part-Time JD Program is at the discretion of the Office of the Dean.